treed/colmena-health/README.md

 The interface will probably change a fair bit as I determine how everything should work.

-If this works out, my intention is to try to see this merged into Colmena itself.
+If this works out, my intention is to try to see this merged into Colmena itself, although as written it could technically work with any deployment tool, or even without one.

 ## Current State

-As is, it is capable of two types of checks, which can be driven from a json config that can be gathered through `colmena eval`.
+As is, it is capable of three types of checks, which can be driven from a json config that can be gathered through `colmena eval`.

 I added the following to my common module, to ensure that different modules could specify checks for the same host.

 ```nix
   options = {